pokt-network/poktroll/docusaurus/docs/configs/relayminer_config.md

 the referenced proxy server as well as to check if the request's RPC-Type matches the on-chain endpoint's RPC-Type.

-The reasons to have multiple hosts for the same supplier service are:
+There are various reasons to having multiple hosts for the same supplier services.
 - The on-chain Supplier may provide the same Service on multiple domains (e.g. for different regions).
 - The operator may want to route requests of different RPC types to the same proxy
 - Migrating from one domain to another.
 Where the operator could still accept requests on the old domain while the new domain is being propagated.
+- The operator may want to have a different domain for internal requests.
+- The on-chain Service configuration accepts multiple endpoints.

 It must be unique across all the `hosts` lined to a given proxy.

-_Note: The `name` of the supplier is automatically added to the `hosts` list as it may help troubleshooting the `RelayMiner` and/or send requests internally from a k8s cluster for example._
+_Note: The `service_id` of the supplier is automatically added to the `hosts` list as it may help troubleshooting the `RelayMiner` and/or send requests internally from a k8s cluster for example._